KaylaEHanifen/SturdyM8s_E-Commerce-Site/README.md

 # This-Shop-Rocks
 Welcome to the Sturdy M8's Emporium—a hub for unconventional companionship!
 This repository takes a comedic approach that calls attention to public health issue of loneliness and it's prominence in today's society.
 This project is an HTML, CSS, and Bootstrap e-commerce site retailing pet rocks as humanities fill-in for companionships; requiring no effort but delivering all the benefits of an authentic, lasting relationship for the incapable/unwilling.
 Explore the future of one-sided friendships—because if you can't beat it, join it right?
-Venture into the codebase for a journey through the ordinary, with a twist!

 Home Page